mrcavalcanti/mosaicoo/docs/sources/panels/add-panels-dynamically/about-repeating-panels-rows.md

 # About repeating panels and rows

-You can configure Grafana to dynamically add panels or rows to a dashboard.
+You can configure Mosaicoo to dynamically add panels or rows to a dashboard.
 A dynamic panel (or row) is a panel that the system creates based on the value of a variable.
 Variables dynamically change your queries across all panels in a dashboard.

-## Grafana Play examples
+## Mosaicoo Play examples

 You can see examples in the following dashboards: